Laid-Back Camp season 2: Broadcast

-The second season of Laid-Back Camp began airing in Japan on AT-X, Tokyo MX, BS11, Sun TV, and KBS Kyoto on January 7, 2021, on YBS on January 9, on Mie TV on January 10, on Hokkaido TV on January 11, and on SBS on January 12.
-The season was reaired on Tokyo MX and BS11 on April 7, 2022, and on HTB on April 14.
+The second season of Laid-Back Camp debuted on AT-X on January 7, 2021.
+It aired thirteen episodes, concluding on April 1, 2021.

 Home media

-Ani-One began simulcasting the second season on their official YouTube channel, while Netflix began streaming it on June 30, 2021.
+Ani-One simulcast the second season of Laid-Back Camp on their official YouTube channel, while Netflix began streaming it on June 30, 2021.
 In November 2022, the season became available to view on Amazon Prime Video in Japan.

 The first volume of Blu-ray and DVD for the season was released in Japan on March 24, 2021.
 The second volume was released on May 26, 2021, which contains a new original video animation (OVA) titled Mystery Camp.
 The third and final volume was released on July 28, 2021, which contains the second OVA titled Traveling Rin Shima.
 Each of the volumes contains an episode of the director's cut version of Akio Camp (あきキャン△) starring Otsuka and the camping program Aki Camp (愛生キャン△) starring Toyosaki.